OneHundredCoffee is reader-supported, and some products displayed may earn us an affiliate commission. Details

 Coffee and Gout Medicines: Safe Combos & What to Avoid

-When you’re taking anti-hyperuricemic medications, coffee becomes more than a comfort sip—it turns into a small lifestyle tool that can either work with your uric-acid plan or quietly push against it.
-Drugs like allopurinol and febuxostat (xanthine oxidase inhibitors), and biologics like rasburicase and pegloticase, are all trying to pull uric acid down to safer levels so you can avoid gout flares, kidney stones, and long-term damage.
-Coffee, on the other hand, brings caffeine, chlorogenic acids, and other plant compounds that influence uric-acid production, excretion, and inflammation.
+When you’re taking anti-hyperuricemic medications, coffee stops being “just a cozy habit” and starts acting like a tiny lifestyle lever—one that can either support your uric-acid game plan or quietly work against it.
+Medicines such as allopurinol and febuxostat (the classic xanthine-oxidase inhibitors), and biologic options like rasburicase and pegloticase, are all aiming for the same destination: getting uric acid down to safer targets so you can lower the odds of gout flares, urate kidney stones, and the slow, annoying wear-and-tear that high urate can cause over time.
+Coffee, meanwhile, shows up with caffeine, chlorogenic acids, and a whole lineup of plant compounds that can nudge uric-acid production, kidney handling of urate, and inflammation in subtle but real ways.

 Coffee and Anti-hyperuricemic Agents — Practical Interaction Guide